nsubordin81/blog.synapseflux.com/docs/_posts/2025-02-24-game-jam-devlog.md

 ## Why Godot?

-I chose Godot, despite the popularity of Unreal and Unity and some prior experience in each.
-Figured this was my chance to get into it more because I was impressed when taking the odd course here and there and watching their intro videos and reading their docs.
-Seems to be working hard to be somethign that gets out of your way when you need it to but still provide high quality tools.
-A good fit for indie devs targeting not incredibly complex games.
-Open Source free as in speech and beer licensing is nice too.
+I chose Godot because, even though Unreal and Unity are more popular and I have some experience with them, Godot really caught my eye.
+I was impressed by the courses I took, their intro videos, and the documentation.
+Godot seems to strike a great balance by getting out of your way when you need it to, while still providing high-quality tools.
+It feels like a perfect fit for indie developers who aren't aiming for incredibly complex games.
+Plus, the open-source nature and the free licensing (both in terms of speech and beer) are huge bonuses.

 ## The Daily Grind